ville-valimaki/ville-valimaki/README.md

 Education: Helsinki University of Technology (did not graduate)

-Worked with software since: January 2007
+Employed by software projects since: January 2005